-It is the information you need to know about the social structure of termites, and how a colony is formed and functions.
-Termites don’t live on their own.
-They infest your house in colonies, organized similarly to a bee hive or an ant’s nest.
-That affects the way you have to try to deal with them, because it’s not just a matter of killing a bunch of them.
-You have to kill off the colony for the infestation to end.
+It is the information you need to know about the social structure of termites and how a termite colony is formed and functions.
+Termites don’t live on their own and infest your house with termite colonies, organized like a beehive or an ant’s nest.
+That affects how you have to try to deal with termite new colonies because it’s not just killing a bunch of them.
+You have to kill off all these termite colonies for the infestation to end.

-Like other hive insects, termites can be classified by caste:
+Like other hive and social insects, termites can be classified by caste:

 Unlike many kinds of ants, termites often have more than one queen.
 There is a primary queen, which is usually the first termite that founded the colony, along with several other secondary queens that also lay eggs and will take over if the primary queen is killed.

 There is only one king – the male termite that mates with the queen to help found the colony.
-He plays an important role in the beginning of the colony, helping to raise the younger termites as the queen lays eggs.
-When the founding king dies, in some species a reproductive will grow into a replacement king.
+He plays a vital role at the beginning of the colony, helping to raise the younger termites as the queen lays eggs to produce a colony.
+When the founding king dies, in some species, a reproductive will grow into a replacement king.

-Soldier termites defend the nest from intruders, usually other insects.
+Soldier termites defend the nest or colony from intruders, usually other insects.

 They the ones you most often see – they fly around in swarms attempting to start new nests.
 They can also become queens if needed.
 They will fly for short periods, shedding their wings when they have found a new home.

 It depends on the species.
-Many live in wood, and those are the kind that are most annoying to homeowners.
-They can also build mounds in the ground (like ants), live in trees or in nests built outside of trees, underground, or on thin poles such as fence posts.
+Many live in infested wood, and those are the kind that is most annoying to homeowners.
+They can also build mounds in the ground (like ants), live in trees or nests made outside of trees, underground, or on thin poles such as fence posts.
 It’s just the ones that live in wood that will hurt your house, however.
-Subterranean termites can build their home adjacent to your house and use it as a food source by tunneling into it.
+Subterranean termites can build their homes adjacent to your house and use it as a food source by tunneling into it.

-Termites form them after a mating flight made by the reproductives.
+Termite colonies are formed after a mating flight made by the reproductives.
 A queen and king found the nest together, digging a small space.
 The queen will lay eggs, while the king will help care for the young.
-Gradually more and more workers are added, allowing the colony to grow larger and larger.
+Gradually more and more workers are added, and allowing the colony may help them to grow larger and larger.

 It can range from a few hundred to a few million.
-In Africa and Australia, they can be extremely large, with up to five million termites.
+In Africa and Australia, they can be enormous, with up to five million termites.
 But there are already a lot of pest control companies out there which can help them in their problem with termites.